Three Things You Can Do Now to Brush Up Your Corporate Card, Optimize Your Cash Flow, and Make the Most of Seasonality

 The holiday season can throw a wrench into even the stablest cash conversion cycle.
 As companies take on additional expenses to expand their inventory and kick ad campaigns into high gear, they should have the flexibility to set credit terms that make the most of their business patterns.

-As you prepare for Black Friday and Cyber Monday, get a corporate card that lets you adjust your credit terms regularly and optimize cash flow to meet shifting needs.
+As you prepare for Black Friday and Cyber Monday, get corporate cards that lets you adjust your credit terms regularly and optimize cash flow to meet shifting needs.

 Going into Q4, that usually means extending your payment terms—from 30 to 45 or even 60 days—to stretch your float, amplify your working capital, and give your business room to breathe among escalating and unpredictable expenses.

 But no two businesses are alike, especially during the holidays.
-You may be looking to take advantage of your greater spending instead and maximize cash back opportunities with a same-day settlement plan.
+You may be looking to take advantage of your greater spending instead and maximize cash back opportunities in lieu of float.

-If that’s the case, make sure your corporate card offers cash back across all transactions.
-The Rho Card makes this a priority, providing up to 1.75% cash back on every business purchase—and it should serve as a benchmark as you find the card that’s right for your organization.
+The Rho Card makes this possible, providing meaningful cash back on business purchases with the one-day settlement card—and it should serve as a benchmark as you find the card that’s right for your organization.

 Whether you choose to extend days to pay or maximize cash back, the important thing is that your corporate card provider acknowledges your company’s unique cash flow needs and gives you the choice.